felix307253927/gulp-vsftp/README.md

 ```

 ##Known Issues

-###Error:: VSFTP abrupt closure

-~~Some conditions can cause the [ssh2](https://github.com/mscdex/ssh2) connection to abruptly close.
-The issues that commonly cause this are large files (though they are checked for and are automatically converted to streams) and heavy memory usage.~~

-~~To solve problems related to [ssh2](https://github.com/mscdex/ssh2) closures, try to use streams instead of buffers.
-Do this by passing `{buffer:false}` as an option with `gulp.src`.
-This isn't always an option, so I would suggest exploring ways to move between streams and buffers.
-Lars Kappert has a [great article on managing this](https://medium.com/web-code-junk/a2010c13d3d5).~~

 Some awesome work via @mscdex addressed this issue.
 Please make sure you have the latest version or greater of gulp-vsftp (0.6.21) and the latest version or greater of ssh2 (0.3.4) and you should not see abrupt disconnects with large files.